 Making changes to policies is not always easy though.
 Particular difficulties arise when there is uncertainty about what may or may not be contractual.
 It is not uncommon within larger, complex employer organisations, to see additions and amendments to policies and procedures over a number of years, creating a multi-layered framework that is difficult to navigate.
 This can result in considerable confusion if an employment claim is made.

 If you are embarking on a policy review exercise, or are seeking to tighten up and rationalise your organisation’s suite of policies and procedures, below are our top tips to restoring and maintaining clarity:

-- Aim to identify what is or is not contractual.
 Making certain provisions contractual can be a good thing, creating obligations and providing assurances for employees.
-However you will seldom want to make management processes contractual.
+However, you will seldom want to make management processes contractual.

-- Be clear about who takes ownership of the maintenance of polices, meaning either an individual or team (depending on the size of the organisation).
-Ensure a continuity of knowledge and responsibility.
+Be clear about who takes ownership of the maintenance of policies, meaning either an individual or team (depending on the size of the organisation).
+Ensure continuity of knowledge and responsibility.

 If you are planning to make changes to workplace policies and procedures in your organisation we would be happy to advise you.
 Please do not hesitate to get in touch with your usual Weightmans contact.